aboarya/Udacity-Self-Driving-Car-Projects/P3-Behavioral-Cloning-Simulator/README.md

 ## Dataset

-The Udacity.com dataset provided back in late November was used in additional to some training examples recorded via a __PS4__ controller at locations where there is a sharp turn.
+The Udacity.com dataset provided back in late November was used in addition to some training examples recorded via a __PS4__ controller at locations where there is a sharp turn.

+## Training

+Fifty epochs are used for training due to the size of the dataset after augmention and to prevent overfitting.
+The weights of each epoch are saved individually and covnergence was selected based on the lowest validation loss; which was epoch __#47__.

 ## Prediction